mi8524835-beep/sepsis-feature-limitation-study/README.md

 ## 📌 Overview

-This project explores how the same clinical features perform differently across prediction tasks and patient cohorts.
+This project investigates how the same clinical features behave differently across prediction tasks and patient cohorts.

 We compare: